In this article, we are going to discuss the Nepal Tea House Trekking Packing List.

 It is wise to keep your requirements updated.
 If you’re trekking with a travel agency, they may provide you with a first-aid safety kit but it is always better to become self-sufficient.

 Add all your daily supplement dosages along with a bandage for possible sprains, iodine wipes, electrolyte powder, anti-allergy pills, anti-diarrheal tablets, band-aids, and if you have high altitude sickness problem, take medication such as Diamox with you.
+These are the must include items in the Nepal Tea House Trekking Packing List.

 You won’t find any ATMs or credit card vendors once you start trekking.
 Tea houses prefer cash.
 So carry enough money for your trek days.